jleeothon/conlanging/grammar/full-grammar.md

 - (a) it has a determiner,
 - (b) or has no determiner but an strongly declined noun,
 - (c) or has no determiner but a strongly declined adjective without a noun,
-- (d) or is a pronoun.
+- (d) or is a pronoun,
+- (e) is preceded by a preposition.

-For the acccusative singular of the next paradigms, _-am_ is the animate ending, and _-at_ is the inanimate.
+In all the next references, when there are two forms of the singular accusative, the first is for the animate, and the second for the inanimate.

 The **weak noun paradigm**: